Louis Vuitton Releases Sustainable Vegan Sneakers Made From Corn

 Can the Charlie sneakers match up to the LV Trainers in terms of popularity?
 We have reason to think so, especially if the brand promotes the shoes through its influential ambassadors like K-Pop boyband BTS.
 Either way, the shoes represent a step in the right direction.
 The French brand describes them as “vibrating at the pace of modern times”.

 The Charlie sneakers were released in Louis Vuitton stores around the world on Friday, 12 November.
-In Singapore, find them at LV boutiques in ION Orchard and Ngee Ann City, or at the flagship Island Maison at Marina Bay Sands.
+In Malaysia, find them at LV boutiques in The Gardens Mall, KLCC or Starhill.
 You can also get your hands on a pair online.

 For now, the shoes are offered in a single colourway: white with black and grey accents.
 They’ll come in low and high-top versions, and can be worn by both men and women.
 Take a closer look below.